-Gene Outka, Dwight Professor of Philosophy and Christian Ethics.
-Professor Outka taught in the Department of Religion at Princeton University for ten years, before joining the Yale faculty in 1975.
-He is the author of Agape: An Ethical Analysis and has coedited and contributed to the following volumes: Norm and Context in Christian Ethics (with Paul Ramsey) and Religion and Morality and Prospects for a Common Morality (both with John P. Reeder, Jr.).
+(with Paul Ramsey) and Religion and Morality and Prospects for a Common Morality (both with John P. Reeder, Jr.).
+His forthcoming volume, God and the Moral Life: Conversations in the Augustinian Tradition, will appear in 2006.
 He has also published "Universal Love and Impartiality" in the volume The Love Commandments.
-His articles appear in various journals and encyclopedias, including the Journal of Religious Ethics, Religious Studies Review, the Journal of Religion, the Journal of the Society of Christian Ethics, the Kennedy Institute of Ethics Journal, the Dictionary of Christian Ethics, the Encyclopedia of Ethics, The Thomist, the Routledge Encyclopedia of Philosophy, and The Companion to Philosophy of Religion.
-He presented his paper on the ethics of human stem cell research to the President's Council on Bioethics at its April 2002 meeting in Washington, D.C.
+His articles appear in various journals and encyclopedias, including the Journal of Religious Ethics, Religious Studies Review, the Journal of Religion, the Journal of the Society of Christian Ethics, the Kennedy Institute of Ethics Journal, the Dictionary of Christian Ethics, the Encyclopedia of Ethics, The Thomist, the Routledge Encyclopedia of Philosophy, The Companion to Philosophy of Religion, The Blackwell Companion to Religious Ethics, and the Oxford Handbook of Theological Ethics.
 From 1992 to 1995, he chaired Yale's Department of Religious Studies.
 He was also President of the Society of Christian Ethics in 2001.
 B.A.
 University of Redlands; B.D., M.A., Ph.D.
 Yale University.
 (Lutheran)

 Dale Wood Peterson, Associate Dean of Students.
 The Reverend Peterson is an ordained minister of the American Baptist Churches, U.S.A., and served as pastor of the United Church of Stonington, Connecticut, a congregation affiliated with the American Baptist Churches and the United Church of Christ (U.C.C.).
+Currently, he serves as pastor of the First Baptist Church of West Haven, Connecticut.
 He served as Baptist Chaplain of Yale University for thirteen years before coming to the Divinity School as Dean of Students in February 2000.
 Previous ministry positions include college chaplaincy at Dartmouth College, nursing home chaplaincy in Texas, and high school teaching and church youth work in Nazareth, Israel.
+He serves on the boards of the Alliance of Baptists, Indigo Blue: A Center for Buddhist Life at Yale, and the Nazareth Baptist School, Nazareth, Israel.
 B.A.
 University of Virginia; M.Div.
 Southern Seminary.
 (American Baptist)